New Business Considerations

 Starting and growing a business takes money.
 Consider the funds you may need for office space, equipment, inventory, marketing, and working capital.
 You should also remember that not all customers pay quickly.
 One of the most common causes of business failures is inadequate capital.

 Arranging that needed capital should be undertaken early in the start-up process.
 Once the business is operational, you will probably want to focus on running it and not have to constantly be looking for funds.
 Be sure to speak with your financial institution about what they may be looking for before they would be willing to lend to a new business.
 You may also want to explore a loan through the Small Business Administration.
 The SBA programs offer a number of types of loans but can be time-consuming and frustrating.
+You can view our SBA Loan page here.

 The final observation on needed capital is to consider setting a limit on how much you are willing to risk or lose before shutting the business down and accepting failure.
 While this may be difficult to consider when starting out, having a contingency plan for failure is prudent.